200 South Hamilton Road

 Councilmember Padova thanked the department for their responsiveness to

-that it was considered an isolated event.
-She noted the importance of
+it was considered an isolated event.
+She noted the importance of community

-community reassurance and acknowledged the work of officers who spoke
+reassurance and acknowledged the work of officers who spoke directly with

-directly with affected residents.
-She also confirmed that the city collaborated
+affected residents.
+She also confirmed that the city collaborated with

 Councilmember Renner commended the department for their swift response